 - Delight: an idea that will truly delight the target user/persona

-Another important consideration is how relevant the ideas are to the stated PoV.
-A way to cross-check this is to hypothesise the result if the idea was implemented, and look at any assumptions that affect this.
+Another important consideration is whether the ideas will help solve the problem – how relevant the ideas are to the stated PoV.
+One way to cross-check this is to hypothesise the result if the idea was implemented, and look at any assumptions that affect this.
 For example, if the idea was a wallet with a thumbprint lock, the hypothesis might be that the wallet is more secure if lost/stolen, and the assumption is a user would be able/happy to use a thumbprint lock.

 Of the ideas generated, I have chosen a couple to take forward to the prototyping stage.
-I’ll cover that in the next blog post.
+I’ll cover that in the next blog post: prototyping and testing concepts.